CurvSurf/ARFeaturePointFindSurface/README.md

    - **③**: The green dotted circle represents the approximate size of the geometry to detect.
 You can adjust its size with a pinch gesture.
 Generally, setting it slightly larger than half the size of the actual object is recommended.
 (Note: precision is not critical here.)
 A tutorial window in the top-right corner explains these details; you can dismiss it if no longer needed.
 Checking *“Don’t show again”* ensures the popup will not appear even after restarting the app.
    - **④**: To detect geometry, ensure that some of the nearby points fall inside the purple dashed circle.
 The size of this circle cannot be adjusted.
    - **⑤**: From top to bottom, the following controls are available:
      - **Point collecting toggle button**: Enables/disables point collection from the environment.
-Default is enabled at app launch (stop button visible).
+The toggle is set to `enabled` by default (stop button visible).
 Long pressing the button (holding for about 0.5 seconds) clears the point buffer collected so far.
      - **FindSurface toggle button**: Runs FindSurface detection on every frame and shows a preview of the detected geometry at the current pointing location.
-Default is enabled at app launch (disabled state shown with grayscale icon).
+The toggle is set to `enabled` by default (disabled state shown with grayscale icon).
      - **Capture button**: Captures the currently previewed geometry and places it as a fixed AR overlay in space.
      - **Undo button**: Removes the most recently captured geometry.
 Long pressing the button (holding for about 0.5 seconds) removes all captured geometry.

 *Note: Unlike the image shown above, in runtime the background will display the live scene from the device’s camera instead of a white background.*

+### When Geometry or Point Clouds Appear in the Wrong Place

+Unlike the [VisionOS samples](https://github.com/CurvSurf/FindSurface-visionOS?tab=readme-ov-file), which demonstrate persistent objects using a WorldAnchor, this app does not provide a feature to reload previously placed content after the device restarts or the app is terminated and relaunched.
+As long as the app remains in memory, it may resume from an inactive state and show the previous content as-is, but this is not always guaranteed.

+In addition, as is sometimes seen in AR applications in general, when the running app becomes inactive (for example, when the Home button is pressed or the screen turns off briefly) and then returns, the following issues may occur:

+- **AR content appears in the wrong place instead of where it was originally placed:**
+  Typically, ARKit can estimate the device’s movement during the pause–resume interval and restore the previous origin.
+If it fails, however, a new origin may be created at a different location, which causes the reference point of previously rendered content to shift.
+Scanning the surroundings may help ARKit rediscover the previously scanned area and restore the origin, but this is not guaranteed.
+In such cases, it is recommended to press and hold the **Point Collecting toggle button** and the **Undo button** for more than 0.5 seconds to reset and start a new session.

+- **A drifting effect where content appears to endlessly float away:**
+  This can occur when motion tracking has not yet stabilized.
+It is recommended to scan the surroundings until the tracking stabilizes, then reset as described above, or alternatively, completely restart the app (see [this guide](https://support.apple.com/en-az/guide/iphone/iph83bfec492/ios) for instructions).

 ## About Filtering `rawFeaturePoints`

 ARKit’s [`rawFeaturePoints`](https://developer.apple.com/documentation/arkit/arframe/rawfeaturepoints) provides, for each frame, the feature points detected in that frame along with the identifier assigned to each point.
 If the same identifier appears in more than one frame, this means ARKit considers two features detected at different frames to be samples of the same identity.
 In other words, they are different samples of the same feature.

 ![arkit_point.png](https://github.com/CurvSurf/ARKitPointCloudRecorder/blob/master/README_IMG/arkit_point.png?raw=true)